 |Arecibo Observatory||(787) 878-2612 ext.
 312||8.6 mi.
 South of Central Arecibo|

-Guests will explore some other intriguing landmarks in and near the area.
+Vacationers can explore some other intriguing attractions in and near the area.

-Other types of landmarks in and near the area can be seen here:
+Other kinds of landmarks in and near Arecibo can be seen here:

 |Arecibo Lighthouse||Lighthouse||2.7 mi.
 East-Northeast of Central Arecibo|

 |Monument||Hatillo, 6.0 mi.
 West of Central Arecibo|